-Stem scraping is a method suitable for treating unwanted small shrubs and vines with thin and relatively soft bark issue, which are actively growing and not stressed.
+Stem scraping is suitable for treating unwanted small shrubs and vines with thin and relatively soft bark issue, which are actively growing and not stressed.

 Before you start, make sure: